top of page

 Chicken Adobo

-This was different than any chicken adobo I had previously.
-The flavors of a traditional adobo were present, but Kasama subtracted the liquid, decreased the vinegar and added caramelization and that unique flavor you can only get on a grill.
+Chicken adobo is a staple in Filipino cuisine.
+That said, this was different than any chicken adobo I've had previously.
+The flavors of a traditional adobo were present, but Kasama subtracted the liquid, decreased the vinegar and added caramelization and that unique flavor you can only get from a grill.
+These smoky, savory, sweet chicken thighs, along with a bite of garlic rice were fantastic.

 Filipino Breakfast